 - 3. Membranes always contain a small amount of Na3VO4 sensitive ATPase activity not related to transporter ATPase.
 This can be assayed by measuring the Na3VO4 sensitive ATPase activity of a control membrane (purified from cells infected with a virus expressing e.g. beta-galactosidase).
 This experiment is routinely performed in our laboratory to validate membrane production and purification.
 If you wish to set up this control experiment, control membranes are available from SOLVO Biotechnology. - 4.
-The rest of the signal is the transporter specific ATPase activity of the membrane suspension, which is Na3VO4 sensitive.
-Transporters show some baseline ATPase activity that varies for different transporters and different membrane preparations.
-Substrates of the transporter stimulate the baseline ATPase activity, while inhibitors or slowly transported compounds inhibit the baseline ATPase activity. - 5.
+The rest of the signal is the Pi released as a result of transporter-specific ATP hydrolysis.
+ATPase activity that is inhibited by most interacting compounds.
+SB-BCRP-M-ATPase membranes have a lower baseline activity that is activated by some compounds, while inhibited by others. - 5.
 Some drugs are colorful or might interfere with the assay in any other nonspecific way.
 In order to separate any nonspecific effect test drugs should be assayed with and without the presence of 1.2 mM Na3VO4.